pyhrf/pyhrf/doc/sphinx/source/installation.rst

      $python setup.py install --prefix=/local/installation/path/

  Note: /local/installation/path/lib/python2.x/site-packages must exist and be in your ``PYTHONPATH`` environment variable.
-Pyhrf executables will be installed in /local/installation/bin/ and the latter should then be in the ``PATH`` environment variable.
+Pyhrf executables will be installed in /local/installation/bin/ and the latter should then be in the ``PATH`` environment variable (see "Setup a local installation").

 *** Run tests to check installation**::